 A number of primary schools had existed at the Cambridge Estate; one of them was Kheng Cheng School (擎青学校), whose name literally means “to uplift the youth” in Teochew and had a long significant history.
 It was founded by Madam Lim Peng Tuan, the mother of Tan Chong Tee, a well-known heroic resistance fighter with the Force 136 in Malaya during the Second World War.
 Lim Peng Tuan had first started a private school at her own home, providing education to about 20 students.

 In 1927, Kheng Cheng School was officially named and registered with the government.
 It also had its own building, leasing a bungalow near Shrewbury Road as its new campus.
 In 1931, Kheng Cheng School was relocated to Moulmein Road, but was forced to stop its classes for two years due to financial difficulties.
-Due to high enrollment rate, Kheng Cheng School was relocated again to Derbyshire Road in 1938, taking over the premises of the Little Sisters of the Poor Home, and was converted into a public school.
+Due to high enrolment rate, Kheng Cheng School was relocated again to Derbyshire Road in 1938, taking over the premises of the Little Sisters of the Poor Home, and was converted into a public school.

 During the Second World War, the campus of Kheng Cheng School was partially damaged, and it had to suspend its classes until the end of the war.
 In 1963, former Prime Minister of Singapore Lee Kuan Yew paid a visit to the school.
 Kheng Cheng School stayed within the Norfolk Estate until 1974, when it finally settled at Toa Payoh Lorong 3.